LaxmanSIW/Dateformatted/readme1.md

 1. **Enabler Jobs**
    - Base jobs that enable events to start
    - Have scheduled and average start times
+   - Support scheduling for future days using `addDays` parameter
    - Can have multiple associated events

 2. **Events**